 This experience occurred in July, 2018.
 I will never forget it.

 I send a [very] short email each Saturday called, "A Closer Look."
-Simply, it is one photo, and either a journal entry, quote, Psalm, or lyric -- much shorter than this blog post.
+Simply, it is one photo, and a short bit of original writing -- much shorter than this blog post.
 Its purpose is to give you a moment to take a closer look at nature and, hopefully, encourage a pause in your own day to see what is right there.
 There also will be a [very] occasional newsletter.
-If you would like to receive "A Closer Look" simply use the "Subscribe" button on this blog post, or contact me directly: Susanne@wren-photos.com.
+If you would like to receive "A Closer Look" please go to the bottom of the Contact page on my website: www.wren-photos.com, or simply click here.